-- Dissemination of emergency information to response organizations and government - Information flow and management to and from the Sedgwick County EOC - Communications interoperability among response units - Primary and backup communications systems - Telecommunications and information technology resources - Emergency warning and notification
+- Dissemination of emergency information to response organizations and government - Information flow and management to and from the Sedgwick County Emergency Operations Center - Communications interoperability among response units - Primary and backup communications systems - Telecommunications and information technology resources - Emergency warning and notification information.

-ESF 15 (External Communications) provides information on and the dissemination of information to the public for the purpose of protective action guidance and ongoing emergency information.
 This information is focused on the minimization of confusion, misinformation, and rumors during times of an emergency/disaster.

+ESF 15 (External Communications) provides information on and the dissemination of information to the public for the purpose of protective action guidance and ongoing emergency